fky198615/quiz-app/README.md

+1. MERN stack quiz app.
-1. Please "git clone" the project and run "npm install".
+2. Please "git clone" the project and run "npm install".
-2. The password for connecting to MongoDB in .env is hidden.
+3. The password for connecting to MongoDB in .env is hidden.